Xbox Game Capture Not Recording Audio: Quick Fixes That Work

 How To Record Party Chat And Voice With Xbox Game Capture

-Recording party chat or your own voice can be tricky due to privacy laws and default system settings.
-Here’s what you need to know:
+Recording party chat or your own voice can be tricky due to privacy laws.
+Here’s the reality:

-• Xbox consoles do not record party chat or microphone input by default, for privacy reasons.
+• Xbox consoles do not record party chat or microphone input by default.

 • If you want to capture chat, use an external capture card with a chat link cable.